bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 prohibiting anything else from loading.
 One caveat here is when JavaScript files are asynchronously loaded after the page itself is done rendering.
-Another caveat is when JavaScript is needed in helping render the page, as such the case with the HTML5 shiv.
+Another caveat is when JavaScript is needed in helping render the page, as such the case with the HTML5 shiv.</p>

 <h4>Image Sprites</h4>

-The practice of <i>spriting</i> images within CSS includes using one background image across multiple elements.
-The goal here is to cut down the number of HTTP requests made by using multiple background images.
+<p>The practice of <i>spriting</i> images within CSS includes using one
+background image across multiple elements.
+The goal here is to cut down the number of HTTP requests made by using multiple background images.</p>

-To create a sprite take a handful of background images, ones that are commonly used, and arrange them into one single image.
-Then using CSS add the sprite as a background image to an element, and use the background-position property to display the correct background image.
+<p>To create a sprite take a handful of background images, ones that are
+commonly used, and arrange them into one single image.
+Then using CSS add the sprite as a background image to an element, and use the background-position property to display the correct background image.</p>

-Think of the background image sliding around behind elements, only to expose the proper background image on a given element.
-For example, if an element is 16 pixels wide by 16 pixels tall it can only expose a background image of 16 pixels by 16 pixels, with the rest of the background image being hidden.
+<p>Think of the background image sliding around behind elements, only to
+expose the proper background image on a given element.
+For example, if an element is 16 pixels wide by 16 pixels tall it can only expose a background image of 16 pixels by 16 pixels, with the rest of the background image being hidden.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 06. menu sprite (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">